arkadiuszmichno/time-organizer/README.md

 # time-organizer
 Time-organizer is full-stack web application.
-It allows user create to-do lists to manage his time.
+It allows user to create to-do lists to manage his time.

 ## Technologies
 * Java 8